 Overview

 The Checkout APIs allow you to create and manage embeddable checkout URLs entirely via API — no dashboard required.
 Generate checkouts programmatically, embed them in your app or storefront, and receive funds directly to your Coinbase Business account.
-Each checkout is single-use — it accepts one payment and then moves to a terminal state (COMPLETED, FAILED, or EXPIRED).
+Each checkout is single-use — it accepts one payment and then moves to a terminal state.
 Create a new checkout for each transaction.
+You can also issue full or partial refunds for completed checkouts.Use cases

 - Crypto checkouts: Accept crypto payments inside your app or storefront